 A crown is a dental cap that our dentists and team use to cover a damaged tooth, not just restoring its appearance but also improving strength and functionality.
 They can be formed to be indistinguishable from any other tooth and can even improve one’s quality of life and self-confidence.
 Cemented permanently in place, a crown can then be cared for and maintained as easily as a regular tooth.

-Paramount Dental Center - Seattle provides dental crowns made from a few different materials:
+Paramount Dental Center offers dental crowns in a wide variety of materials:

-- Metal — Metal crowns are usually made from stainless steel or even gold or silver or various others.
-Though metal crowns are more conspicuous in appearance, they are usually the strongest, which allows for long-term use.
+- Metal — Metal crowns can be anything from stainless steel to gold to silver and beyond.
+These crowns are much more visually obvious; however, they are some of the strongest, allowing for long-term functionality.

-If you are looking for dental crowns in Seattle, Washington, please give us a call today at 206-464-9002 for more information from Dr. Colin Del Rosario, Dr. Alfadhli Abu and Dr. Catherine Parker.
+Want to learn more about crowns and figure out which options are best for your dental needs?
+Call our dental practice in Kirkland or Seattle, Washington, today for more information from Dr. Colin Del Rosario, Dr. Alfadhli Abu and Dr. Kathryn Parker.